Legislative Council of Hong Kong: Seating arrangement

 In a typical Council meeting in the old Legislative chamber, members were seated to the left and front of the President's chair in the Chamber patterned after the adversarial layout of Westminster system legislatures.
 The three rows to the right were reserved for government officials and other people attending the meetings.

 At the new LegCo site at Tamar, members sit facing the President (and council officers) in a hemicycle seating arrangement.

+Legislative Council Secretariat

 At present, the Secretariat, headed by the Secretary General, provides administrative support and services to the Council through its ten divisions.
 In addition to being the chief executive of the Secretariat, the Secretary General is also the Clerk to the Legislative Council responsible for advising the President on all matters relating to the procedure of the council.

 List of Legislative Council compositions

 The following lists the composition of Legislative Council seats since its establishment:

 The following chart lists the composition of the Legislative Councils of Hong Kong since the Special Administrative Region (SAR) period from 1998, the composition and diagram indicate the seats controlled by the camps (green for the pro-democracy camp and red for the pro-Beijing camp) at the beginning of the sessions.